A proven pattern for hooking gargantuan pike during early ice

 Yet another tape-measure pike falls to a Northland Bionic Bucktail Jig and live sucker minnow.
 This jaw-dropping specimen was caught by Northland Pro Staffer Scott Glorvigen.

-These apex predators spent most of late autumn roaming the basin, tracking along offshore humps and deeper secondary breaks.
+These apex predators spent most of the late autumn roaming the basin, tracking along offshore humps and deeper secondary breaks.
 With the flip of a switch, though, they head straight for the shallows – 4 to 12 feet of water – when the surface water solidifies.
 And there’s no secret to the gravitational pull.
 It’s about gorging on the bounty of available forage.

 Panfish are standard fare.
 Bluegills, crappies, and perch are already making use of whatever green weeds are left.
-There, they find food, and, allegedly, sanctuary from threats.
+There, they find food, and, allegedly, a sanctuary from threats.
 Pike disrupt the peace, however, ferreting through cuts and openings, as well as cruising along the edge picking off the careless.
 Ultimately, panfish only find safety in numbers, some brethren sacrificed for the whole.

 On certain lakes and reservoirs the summons comes in the form of whitefish and or tullibee (ciscoes).
 Their reproductive ritual begins in the late fall and finalizes sometime after first ice.
 Perfect timing for pike.